zwets/unfasta/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+###### Footnotes

+[^1] Who makes this up?
+NCBI specifies that multiple sequence identifiers must be separated by `|`, the same character that is used _within_ identifiers.
+This makes it impossible to parse the list of identifiers without knowing the internal structure of every possible identifier -- instant forward incompatibility.
+Why not use a different separator?
+Why not reuse the `>`?